 Increase your intake of protein.

 Protein is the nutrient king when it comes to weight loss.
 A high-protein diet can increase metabolism by up to 80-100 calories per day since your body burns calories while digesting and metabolizing the protein you eat.
 Additionally, a high-protein diet might increase fullness and decrease hunger.
 In fact, according to some research, a high-protein diet results in daily calorie reductions of almost 400.
 More specifically, consuming a high-protein breakfast with eggs, can have a significant impact.
+Additionally, stop thinking that consuming proteins is quite different.
+As a matter of fact, proteins can be got from some protein sources that are easy to get, food sources.

 Have a good sleep at night